hannahdxz/STAT545-hw-Dong-Xinzhe/hw 02/hw-02_Rmarkdown.md

 ```
 The analyst did not succeed, this only gives part of the data.

-The followings are correct way to do this.
+The followings are correct ways to do this.

 ```r
 filter(gapminder, (country=="Rwanda"|country=="Afghanistan"))